saltastroops/data-archive-backend/docs/server_setup.md

 ## Install PM2

-When you want to long run Node.js, you need daemon process, and Node.js uses [PM2](http://pm2.keymetrics.io/) to achieve that.
+In production, you should use a daemon process.
+For Node.js you can use [PM2](http://pm2.keymetrics.io/) to set this up.

-Just Install PM2 globally in the server.
+Install PM2 globally in the server.

 ```
 yarn global add pm2